Brainwashing: Other areas and studies

+uses formerly classified documentation and interviews from the CIA.

+Non-suggestive interviews of Sirhan Sirhan over eleven years by psychologist Daniel Brown provided evidence of Sirhan's preparation as a "Manchurian Candidate" for the 1968 assassination of Senator Robert Kennedy.

 In popular culture

-In George Orwell's 1949 dystopian novel Nineteen Eighty-Four, the main character is subjected to imprisonment, isolation, and torture in order to conform his thoughts and emotions to the wishes of the rulers of the book's fictional future totalitarian society.
-Orwell's vision influenced Hunter and is still reflected in the popular understanding of the concept of brainwashing.
+In George Orwell's 1949 dystopian novel Nineteen Eighty-Four, the main character is subjected to imprisonment, isolation, and torture to conform his thoughts and emotions to the wishes of the rulers of the book's fictional future totalitarian society.
+The torturer representing the authorities says, "We make the brain perfect before we blow it out...Everyone is washed clean."
+Orwell's vision influenced Hunter and is still reflected in the popular concept of brainwashing.

 In the 1950s, some American films were made that featured brainwashing of POWs, including The Rack, The Bamboo Prison, Toward the Unknown, and The Fearmakers.
 Forbidden Area told the story of Soviet secret agents who had been brainwashed through classical conditioning by their own government so they wouldn't reveal their identities.
 In 1962, The Manchurian Candidate (based on the 1959 novel by Richard Condon) "put brainwashing front and center" by featuring a plot by the Soviet government to take over the United States by using a brainwashed sleeper agent for political assassination.

 The concept of brainwashing became popularly associated with the research of Russian psychologist Ivan Pavlov, which mostly involved dogs as subjects.
-In The Manchurian Candidate, the head brainwasher is "Dr. Yen Lo, of the Pavlov Institute."
+In The Manchurian Candidate the head brainwasher is "Dr. Yen Lo, of the Pavlov Institute."

-The science fiction stories of Cordwainer Smith (pen name of Paul Myron Anthony Linebarger (1913-1966), a US Army officer who specialized in military intelligence and psychological warfare during the Second World War and the Korean War) depict brainwashing to remove memories of traumatic events as a normal and benign part of future medical practice.
-In 1971, the film A Clockwork Orange positions institutional brainwashing as an option for violent convicts looking to shorten their sentences and in 1997's film Conspiracy Theory, a mentally unstable, government-brainwashed assassin seeks to prove that some very powerful people have been tampering with his mind.
+The science fiction stories of Cordwainer Smith (pen name of Paul Myron Anthony Linebarger (1913–1966), a U.S. Army officer who specialized in military intelligence and psychological warfare during the Second World War and the Korean War) depict brainwashing to remove memories of traumatic events as a normal and benign part of future medical practice.

-Mind control remains an important theme in science fiction.
+Brainwashing remains an important theme in science fiction.
 A subgenre is corporate mind control, in which a future society is run by one or more business corporations that dominate society, using advertising and mass media to control the population's thoughts and feelings.
 Terry O'Brien commented: "Mind control is such a powerful image that if hypnotism did not exist, then something similar would have to have been invented: The plot device is too useful for any writer to ignore.
 The fear of mind control is equally as powerful an image."